-- 5.1 This Report has been screened for any policy implications in respect of Sustainability, Strategic Environmental Assessment, Anti-Poverty, Equality Impact Assessment and Risk Management.
-The major issues identified are: - a Sustainability b Strategic Environmental Assessment c Anti-Poverty
+5.1 This Report has been screened for any policy implications in respect of Sustainability, Strategic Environmental Assessment, Anti-Poverty, Equality Impact Assessment and Risk Management.

+a Strategic Environmental Assessment

 Road safety initiatives promote a safer environment for all road users and encourage walking and cycling which are key principles of Transport and Travel.